hawk/lux/doc/lux.md

 **-**
 **-Regexp**
-Sets a failure pattern to a regular expression (see [regular expression][]).
+Sets the failure pattern for a shell to a regular expression (see [regular expression][]).
 It is typically used to match error messages.
-If the given `Regexp` ever matches, the test case is considered to have failed (no further processing of the script will be performed besides the `cleanup`).
-If no `Regexp` is given, the old failure pattern is reset (cleared).
+If the given `Regexp` matches, the test case is considered to have failed (no further processing of the script will be performed besides the `cleanup`).
+If no `Regexp` is given, the failure pattern is reset (cleared).

-In the active shell, the `Regexp` is tried on the output preceding each successful match of expect expressions.
-The characters up to, but not including, the (successful) match are tried against the failure pattern.
-In non-active shells the `Regexp` is tried when the shell produces new output.
+The failure pattern is primarily searched for when the script explicitly is expecting some output.
+That is when a command like `?`, `??` or `???` is evaluated.
+It is also searched for when a shell cannot produce more output, for example when a shell exits or when there are no more commands to evaluate.

 **+**
 **+Regexp**
-Sets a success pattern to a regular expression (see [regular expression][]).
-If the given `Regexp` ever matches, the test case is considered a success (no further processing of the script will be performed besides the `cleanup`).
-If no `Regexp` is given, the old success pattern is reset (cleared).
+Sets the success pattern for a shell to a regular expression (see [regular expression][]).
+If the given `Regexp` matches, the test case is considered to be a success (no further processing of the script will be performed besides the `cleanup`).
+If no `Regexp` is given, the success pattern is reset (cleared).

-In the active shell, the `Regexp` is tried on the output preceding each successful match of expect expressions.
-The characters up to, but not including, the (successful) match are tried against the success pattern.
-In non-active shells the `Regexp` is tried when the shell produces new output.
+The success pattern is primarily searched for when the script explicitly is expecting some output.
+That is when a command like `?`, `??` or `???` is evaluated.
+It is also searched for when a shell cannot produce more output, for example when a shell exits or when there are no more commands to evaluate.

 **@**
 **@Regexp**
-Sets a loop break pattern to a regular expression (see [regular expression][]).
+Sets a loop break pattern for a shell to a regular expression (see [regular expression][]).
 This statement is only valid in loops.
+Even in nested loops.
 It is typically used to match output from a poll like command.
 When the given `Regexp` matches, the loop is immediately exited.
 The execution continues with the first statement after the loop.
 The test case fails if the loop is exited before the break pattern is matched.
-If no `Regexp` is given, the break failure pattern is reset (cleared).
+If no `Regexp` is given, the loop break pattern is reset (cleared).

 **\[endshell\]**
 **\[endshell Regexp\]**